 1. How long will you take to deliver a business plan and how much will it cost?

 That depends on the scope of work and requirements.
-Call me or email me and we can start talking.
+Please call me or email me and we can start talking.

 2. I’m not a start-up, but an existing business.
 Do I still need a business plan to get a loan/funding?